MaximillianFoe/SE302Project/README.md

-# SE302Project
-IEU SE 302 Project about syllabus download.
+**This is a school project; it's about downloading syllabus content from IEU's site to your computer.**
 # Developers Team:
 - Cihan Çoban
 - Kaan Altıntaş